CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/06_training.md

 ## Overview

-This section covers training procedures, cross-validation, and hyperparameter tuning for both the MaxCRNN (novel technique) and Random Forest (deployment baseline).
+This section covers training procedures, cross-validation, and hyperparameter tuning for both the MaxCRNN (novel technique) and Random Forest (deployment baseline) using single-channel sEMG data.

 ## Training Configuration